kubestellar/kubestellar/docs/content/direct/architecture.md

 and `BindingPolicy` objects, and maintains for each of the latter a matching `Binding` object in the WDS.
-A `Binding` object is mapped 1:1 to a `BindingPolicy` object and contains the concrete list of references workload objects and the concrete list of references to inventory objects that were selected by the policy.
+A `Binding` object is mapped 1:1 to a `BindingPolicy` object and contains the concrete list of references to workload objects and the concrete list of references to inventory objects that were selected by the policy.

-The Binding Controller is centered on an internal data structure, called a `BindingResolver`, that represents the set of `Binding` objects that _should_ exist based on the controller's inputs.
+The Binding Controller is centered on its workqueue and an internal data structure, called a `BindingPolicyResover`, that represents the set of `Binding` objects that _should_ exist based on the controller's inputs.
 The controller has informers for all of its inputs: a static collection for the control objects (`BindingPolicy` and inventory objects) and a dynamic collection (based on continual API discovery) for the workload objects.
 The controller also has informers for its output objects (i.e., `Binding` objects).
 Every notification from an informer is handled by putting a relevant object reference into the work queue.
-Working on a reference to an input involves updating the `BindingResolver` and enqueuing a reference to any output object (`Binding`) that might need a change.
-Working on a reference to a `Binding` involves comparing what is actually in that `Binding` with what the `BindingResolver` says should be there, and creating/updating/deleting the `Binding` if there is a difference.
+Working on a reference to an input involves updating the `BindingPolicyResover` and enqueuing a reference to any output object (`Binding`) that might need a change.
+Working on a reference to a `Binding` involves comparing what is actually in that `Binding` with what the `BindingPolicyResover` says should be there, and creating/updating/deleting the `Binding` if there is a difference.

 The Binding Controller also provides two informer-like services that